-Take a moment to meet Ruth “Jo” Barta, MD, Gillette Children’s Specialty Healthcare’s new fellowship-trained and board-eligible pediatric craniofacial and plastic surgeon.
+Take a moment to meet Ruth “Jo” Barta, MD, Gillette Children’s Specialty Healthcare’s new fellowship-trained and board-certified pediatric craniofacial and plastic surgeon.
 After spending much of her childhood in Taiwan, Jo, a self-proclaimed “triple Gopher,” returned to Minnesota to complete her undergraduate studies, medical school and residency.
 She then completed a highly sought-after fellowship at the University of Washington and Seattle Children’s Hospital.
 She now works at Gillette in conjunction with HealthPartners, treating both adult and pediatric craniofacial patients.
 She is one of few fellowship-trained craniofacial surgeons in the Twin Cities.

 What prompted you to enter into the craniofacial field, specifically?
 What inspired you to enter the medical field, more broadly?

 From a young age, I wanted to become a doctor.
 When I was growing up in Taiwan, a close family friend of ours was one of only two female cardiac surgeons in the country.
 I always looked up to her as a role model, and knew I was going to become a surgeon like her one day.

 When I began my medical training I was interested in neurosurgery, but transitioned into plastic surgery after gaining an appreciation for the breadth of the field.
 Plastic surgeons are sometimes known as the “surgeon’s surgeon,” in that we work with every specialty in the hospital.
 Craniofacial surgery is significantly life-changing and can greatly impact patients psychosocially.
 I enjoy the ability to restore both form and function to those we care for.

 The thing I love the most about working in pediatrics is that you can change the course of a child’s life before they are even aware of it.
 The responsibility of accepting a child’s blind trust that you will do your best for them, and providing continuity of that care over the years, is motivating to me.